eschen42/kit-eb3kit/README.md

 # Full BIBBOX documentation

 For a complete documentation of the BIBBOX project, please visit <http://bibbox.readthedocs.io/en/latest/>.
-If you just want simply install a BIBBOX yourself, this **Readme** guide should be enough for you.
+If you simply want to install a BIBBOX yourself, this **Readme** guide should be enough for you.

 # Requirements